Nokrei/github-search/README.md

 The repository card could use more polishing style wise, but the required info is there.

 The app is quite small and I did not have much time, so atomic design implementation is rudimentary.

+## Changelog

+- Replaced useEffect in Searcher component with useDebouncedCallback
+- Moved the request being made to the GitHub API to an API route - the token is no longer exposed to the client
+- Replaced type casting with type narrowing in dynamic route - beter solution than type casting, but would need better error handling
+- Added snapshot test for footer